MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 1. Open the SQL MI Instance and select **Active Directory Admin**.

-1. Select **Set Admin**, search for your MSI (the same MSI that you provided during the Aquila instance creation flow).
+1. Select **Set Admin**, search for your MSI (the same MSI that you provided during the Aquila (preview) instance creation flow).
 You will find the Admin added to the SQL MI Instance.

 1. If you find the error after you add managed identity account, it indicates that read permissions are not yet provided to your identity.
 Ensure to provide the necessary permissions before you create your instance, otherwise your instance creation will fail.

 ---

 >[!Note]
->- As Aquila instance can be created only in West Europe and West US regions, ensure that the VNet is in one of these regions.
+>- As Aquila (preview) instance can be created only in West Europe and West US regions, ensure that the VNet is in one of these regions.
->- Aquila will be deployed with one Management Server in Azure.
+>- Aquila (preview) will be deployed with one Management Server in Azure.
 We recommend monitoring a maximum of 500 servers during this preview to avoid latency.
->- You can multihome existing agents from your existing Management Groups to the Aquila Instance.
+>- You can multihome existing agents from your existing Management Groups to the Aquila (preview) Instance.

-## Create an Aquila instance
+## Create an Aquila (preview) instance

-To create an Aquila instance, follow the below steps:
+To create an Aquila (preview) instance, follow the below steps:

-### Sign in to the  Azure portal

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Aquila**.
 Aquila Overview page opens.
 1. On the Overview page, you have three options
     - Pre-requisites: Allows you to view the prerequisites
-    - Aquila Instance: Allows you to create an Aquila instance
+    - Aquila Instance: Allows you to create an Aquila (preview) instance
     - Manage your Aquila Instance: Allows you to view the list of instances created.
 1. Select **Create Aquila Instance**.

-### Basics

 1. Under **Basics**, do the following:
     1. **Project details**:
-        1. **Subscription**: Select the Azure subscription in which you want to place the Aquila instance.
+        1. **Subscription**: Select the Azure subscription in which you want to place the Aquila (preview) instance.
-        1. **Resource group**: Select the resource group in which you want to place the Aquila instance.
-If you don't have a resource group in which you want to place the Aquila instance, select **Create New** to create a new resource group and then place the instance.
-We recommend you have a new resource group exclusively for Aquila.
+        1. **Resource group**: Select the resource group in which you want to place the Aquila (preview) instance.
+If you don't have a resource group in which you want to place the Aquila (preview) instance, select **Create New** to create a new resource group and then place the instance.
+We recommend you have a new resource group exclusively for Aquila (preview).
     1. **Instance details**:
-        1. **Aquila instance name**: Enter Aquila instance name as desired.
+        1. **Aquila instance name**: Enter Aquila (preview) instance name as desired.
             >[!Note]
-            >- Aquila instance name can have only alphanumaric characters and up to 10 characters long.
+            >- Aquila (preview) instance name can have only alphanumaric characters and up to 10 characters long.
-            >- Aquila instance is equivalent to System Center Operation Manager Management Group so choose a name accordingly.
+            >- Aquila (preview) instance is equivalent to System Center Operation Manager Management Group so choose a name accordingly.
-        1. **Region**: Select the region that is near to you geographically so that latency between your agents and the Aquila instance is as low as possible.
+        1. **Region**: Select the region that is near to you geographically so that latency between your agents and the Aquila (preview) instance is as low as possible.
     1. **Azure Hybrid Benefit**: Select **Yes** if you are using a Windows Server license for your existing servers.
-This license is only applicable for the Windows Servers that will be used while creating VMs for the Aquila instance and it won't apply to existing Windows Servers.
+This license is only applicable for the Windows Servers that will be used while creating VMs for the Aquila (preview) instance and it won't apply to existing Windows Servers.
 1. Select **Next**.

-### Networking

 1. Under **Networking**, do the following:
     1. **Configure virtual networks**:
         1. **Virtual network**: Select the virtual network that has direct connectivity to the workloads you want to monitor and to your domain controller + DNS server.
 If you have not created a VNet earlier, select 'Create New' if you haven't already created a VNet before.
 For more information, see VNet creation process.
-        1. **Subnet**: Select a subnet that has at least 10 IP addresses to house all the Aquila instance components.
+        1. **Subnet**: Select a subnet that has at least 10 IP addresses to house all the Aquila (preview) instance components.
 The minimum address space is 28.
 The subnet can have existing resources in it however, don't choose the subnet that houses the SQL managed instance because it won't contain the sufficient number of IP addresses to house the instance.
     1. **Domain details**:
         1. **Domain Name**: Enter the name of the domain that is being administered by the Domain Controller.
         1. **DNS Server IP**: Enter the IP address of the DNS Server that is providing the IP addresses to the resources in the domain mentioned above.
     1. **Domain account**
         1. **Username**: Enter the username of the account you created in your active directory as part of the pre-requisites.
-Same account will be used to join the management servers (created as part of the Aquila instance) and SQL MI servers to your domain.
+Same account will be used to join the management servers (created as part of the Aquila (preview) instance) and SQL MI servers to your domain.
 For more information, see Domain Account.
         1. **Password**: Enter the password.
 1. Select **Next**.

-### Database inputs

 1. Under **Database inputs**, do the following:
     1. **SQL managed instance**:
-        1. **Resource Name**: Select the SQL MI resource name for the instance that you would like to associate with this Aquila instance.
-Only the SQL MI instance, which has given permissions to the Aquila instance should be used here.
+        1. **Resource Name**: Select the SQL MI resource name for the instance that you would like to associate with this Aquila (preview) instance.
+Only the SQL MI instance, which has given permissions to the Aquila (preview) instance should be used here.
 For more information, see SQL MI creation and permission.
     1. **User Managed Identity**:
         1. **User managed identity account**: Select the Managed Identity that you created and provided Admin permissions to in the SQL MI Instance.
 For more information, see MSI creation process.
 1. Select **Next**.

-### Tags

 1. Under **Tags**, enter the Name, value and select the Resource.
 Tags help you categorize resources and view consolidated billing by applying the same tags to multiple resources and resource groups.
 For more information, see Tags.
 1. Select **Next**.

-### Review + Submit

 1. Under **Review + Submit**, review all the inputs given so far and select **Create**.
-Your deployment will now be created on Azure, and it takes up to an hour for the creation of an Aquila instance.
+Your deployment will now be created on Azure, and it takes up to an hour for the creation of an Aquila (preview) instance.

     >[!Note]
     >If the deployment fails, delete the instance and all associated resources, and recreate the instance again.
 For more information, see delete the instance and its resources.